saridut/npl-share/01-paper.md

 # How to MyST, without being mystified 🧙

-A tutorial to evolve markdown documents and notebooks into structured data
+A tutorial to evolve markdown documents and notebooks into structured and unstructured data

 **Authors:** Rowan Cockett<sup>1,2</sup> \
 **Affiliations:** <sup>1</sup>Executable Books, <sup>2</sup> Curvenote \